Creating and editing an itinerary

 Locations

 Make sure the most important locations are included in your itinerary.
-For an even better customer experience, ensure that the itinerary refers to the locations you mention in the title of the product as well as in other product descriptions.
+For an even better customer experience, ensure that the itinerary refers to the locations you mention in the product title and other product descriptions.

 • If the location you want to use has been tagged to your activity before, you will find it in the dropdown

-• If you wish to add another location, you can do so by clicking on “Add new location” at the bottom of the dropdown
+• If you wish to add another location, click on "Add new location" at the bottom of the dropdown

-• If certain activities are happening in locations that do not have a specific address, or the place might change based on the time of the week or availability - use one of the non-specific locations from the list
+• If certain activities happen in locations that do not have a specific address, or the place might change based on the time of week or availability, use one of the non-specific locations from the list

 Duration

-Use this field to indicate how much time a transfer or an activity will take.
+Use this field to indicate how long a transfer or activity will take.

-If duration is not relevant for your activity (for example, a point of interest will be only passed by from a boat), use the option to Skip duration.
+If the duration is irrelevant to your activity (for example, a point of interest will only be passed by from a boat), use the option to skip duration.

 Related articles: